johndwells/Minimee/README.md

 Configuring via Global Variables is no longer supported, and __configuring via EE's $config variable has changed__; consult the Upgrade notes for more.

 ### Debug
 The `debug="yes"` setting has been removed.
-Instead, simply turn on EE's "Template Debugging", visit your front end and search the debugging content for messages to appear as:
+Instead, simply turn on EE's [Template Debugging](http://expressionengine.com/user_guide/cp/admin/output_and_debugging_preferences.html), visit your front end and search the debugging output for messages prefixed with:

 * __Minimee [INFO]:__ Debugging messages at important stages in Minimee's processing
 * __Minimee [DEBUG]:__ Indicates a potential issue to resolve
 * __Minimee [ERROR]:__ Something has gone wrong, and Minimee has failed

-### combine="no" and minify="no"
+### combine="no" and minify="no" no longer disables
 With Minimee 1.x if you were to set both `combine="no"` and `minify="no"`, Minimee would disable itself and not run at all.
 Now, Minimee will continue to run, and still create cached files of what assets it parses (they will simply not be combined into a single file, and/or not be minified).

+_Note: In the case of CSS, there still may be minimal processing to prepend URLs to @import() and image url() values so that your styles continue to work as expected._

 ### Cachebusting
 A new "Cachebust" setting allows you to manually trigger Minimee to create new cache files.
 For most setups this is unneccessary, however edge cases will find this useful - such as when [Minimee+LESS](https://github.com/johndwells/Minimee-LESS) needs to be re-run due to a modified `@import` file,  which Minimee is unable to detect.